JDaza13/almundotest/README.md

 Visit http://docs.c9.io for documentation, or http://support.c9.io for support.
 To watch some training videos, visit http://www.youtube.com/user/c9ide

+### Required

+* Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running node -v and npm -v in a terminal/console window.
+Older versions produce errors, but newer versions are fine.

+* Run npm install in both frontend and backend paths

 ### FRONTEND (path=/almundotest)

 ## Run the app with